sumnerevans/sumnerevans.com/content/2019-dc-transatlantic-cruise/2019-06-01-london-england.rst

 the Tube.
 I also wanted to find something to eat, and I found an English pub and got a burger.
 Then, I continued wandering around and ran across Westminster Cathedral, the seat of the Roman Catholic Church in England and Wales.
 It's a relatively recent addition to the London skyline (it was completed in 1903).
+The Church of England separated from the Catholic Church under King Henry VIII in 1534.
+It was not until the late 1800s that the Catholic Church was officially re-established in England; and the Catholic Church decided to build Westminster Cathedral.

 It has been a full day of travel, sightseeing, and experiencing so I am going to go to bed.